Relationships

 "If a man has sexual relations with a man as one does with a woman, both of them have done what is detestable.
 They are to be put to death; their blood will be on their own heads."

-Understanding: This verse also reflects the Levitical laws and covenantal rules given to Israel, which were intended to set Israel apart from other cultures.
+In plain words: This verse also reflects the Levitical laws and covenantal rules given to Israel, which were intended to set Israel apart from other cultures.
 Many view these laws as specifically related to ancient Israelite culture.

-Verse 3
+Passage 3

 Romans 1:26-27